scitran/client/Search.md

     st.get(files{1},'destination',localFileName)

 There are many (many, many) types of searches possible.
-We explain the general syntax and provide examples in the script [s_stSearches.m](https://github.com/scitran/client/blob/master/matlab/scripts/s_stSearches.m)
+These can return sessions, projects, collections, acquisitions, analyses.
+Examples of the search syntax are in the script

-####Note
+[s_stSearches.m](https://github.com/scitran/client/blob/master/matlab/scripts/s_stSearches.m)

+####Notes
+Scitran stores files using complex names designed for efficiency.
+The files are named by their content (content addressable data), which offers some striking efficiencies.
+Scitran's [MongoDB database](https://www.mongodb.org/) describes information about these files, and this is addressed through the MongoDB API.

+But when humans want to interact with the files, we need clearer filenames and procedures.
+The scitran client uses [elastic search](http://joelabrahamsson.com/elasticsearch-101/) to provide a simple clear way to access files and other database objects (sessions, projects, acquisitions, collections, analyses).

 There are several ways to humanize interactions with the files in the database.
 For example, in one implementation of the database we used the [Fuse filesystem](https://en.wikipedia.org/wiki/Filesystem_in_Userspace), a particularly useful tool for writing virtual file systems.
 Historically, the method has [security issues](https://github.com/libfuse/libfuse/issues/15).